thotypous/mikroe-uhb/README.md

 Supported devices
 -----------------

+### ARM devices

 Currently, this project was only tested with a **Mikromedia for STM32** development kit.
 However, from what I understand of the bootloader source code and by reverse engineering the mikroBootloader application supplied by the manufacturer, I believe it should work for any ARM-based development kit currently available from MikroElektronika.

 If you plan to test this application using any development kit different from the STM32 ones, please be prepared to use JTAG if something goes wrong (although the bootloader itself has a protection code which should bar most mistakes).

+### PIC18 devices

+This project is currently under test with PIC18 devices.
+Many thanks to Kerekes Szilard for providing USB captures and further information.

 How to install